Buying Property in Canada: Complete 2026 Guide for Foreigners (US Citizens Included)

 • Legal fees: Engaging a real estate lawyer ensures a smooth and legally sound transaction.
 A real estate lawyer’s consultation fees cover tasks like title searches, contract reviews, and ensuring all documentation is in order.

-• Closing costs: Closing costs encompass a range of expenses, including title insurance and home inspection fees.
+• Closing costs: These include title insurance and home inspection fees.
 These additional fees can add up, so it’s essential to budget for them.

 Financing a Property in Canada